aymench15/univ-app/README.md

 ### 1️⃣ **Install Node.js**

-👉 If you **don’t have Node.js installed**, download and install it from [https://nodejs.org/](https://nodejs.org/)
+If you **don't have Node.js installed**, download and install it from [Node.js Official Website](https://nodejs.org/).
-👉 To check if Node.js is already installed:
+To verify the installation, run the following commands:

 bash
 node -v
 npm -v
-If both return a version number, you’re good to go!
+If both return a version number, you're good to go!

 2️⃣ Clone the repository